ClojureBridge/organizing/Workshop-Planning-Tasks.md

 ###  <a name="trainteachers"/>Train the teachers
 Set up a teacher training.
 This often happens during the week of the workshop.
 If you can't get a separate evening, you can do it during the Installfest, but try to get extra volunteers if you do that.
 Don't want to leave the student high and dry while teachers discuss best practices.

-Take a look at the teacher training slides, which live at [http://curriculum.railsbridge.org/workshop/teacher_training](http://curriculum.railsbridge.org/workshop/teacher_training).
-Edit them as appropriate here: [https://github.com/railsbridge/workshop/blob/master/teachers/teacher_training.md](https://github.com/railsbridge/workshop/blob/master/teachers/teacher_training.md).
+Take a look at the teacher training slides, which live at [http://docs.railsbridge.org/workshop/more_teacher_training](http://docs.railsbridge.org/workshop/more_teacher_training).

 ### <a name="communicate"/>Communicate with everyone
 A few of the things you'll do:
-* Post/announce the workshop to the RubySF Meetup mailing list
 * Send Installfest instructions to attendees
-* Remind attendees that if they have a Mac, they will need XCode prior to arriving to the Installfest
 * Send logistical info (detailed schedule, parking info, etc.)
-* Ask people at every turn to update their RSVP on Bridge Troll if they can't come or if their info needs changing.
+* Ask people at every turn to update their RSVP on Eventbrite if they can't come or if their info needs changing.

-When people join the SF Ruby meetup to attend a workshop, they don't always realize that by default they will be getting the Ruby-6 mailing list into their inbox.
-In one of your emails, it's helpful to address that and explain where the email setting are or encourage them to filter the messages (but still pay attention! for future learning!).

 You can find templates for emails in the [[materials section|materials]] under "Communication".